mythrandire/mythrandire.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

 Hello there!
 I'm Dwiref Oza, a Deep Learning and Computer Vision Engineer based in the USA.
-On this website, you may find more about me, my work and research experience.
+On this website, you can read about my work and research.